-313. Until S eptember 2023, the Report in Entain's "TMP" purported to identify: a. when the name of the depositor did not match the name in which the betting account was held; and b. where a bank account used to make a deposit had been previously used to make a deposit on a different betting account.
-314. During the Relevant Period, the Report: a. was reviewed by the Fraud Team and Payments Team, but not by the AML Team; b. did not include a procedure to escalate a customer appearing on the report to the AML Team; C. prior to December 2021, did not include or was not accompanied by written guidance for reviewing the report once it was generated; and d. was not actioned if: i. the customer identified on the report was a BDM Customer (and prior approval was given to use a third party account); or ii. the account appeared to be in "the name of a spouse/partner and/or not suspicious".
-315. During identify the Relevant Period, the Multiple Card Report in Entain's "TMP" purported to 316.
-During the Relevant Period, the Multiple Card Report: 310. a. was not run automatically or as a matter of course; b. if run (from a self-service portal), was to be reviewed by the Fraud Team and Payments Team, but not by the AML Team; and C. did not include, or was not accompanied by, a procedure to escalate a customer appearing on the report to the AML Team.
-317. of the reports at paragraphs 303 to 308 and 315 above identified debit or credit used on betting accounts facilitated through or .: a.
-Entain did not have adequate data or records to identify the source account for deposits through or . b.
-Over the Relevant Period, and and were Entain's fastest growing payment channels for deposits into betting accounts.
-Particulars 1.
-In 2019, Entain recorded total deposits of \$2,887,447.74 through 2.
-In 2020, Entain recorded total deposits of \$32,553,255.10 through 3.
+- 313. Until September 2023, the POLi Report in Entain's "TMP" purported to identify: - a. when the name of the POLi depositor did not match the name in which the betting account was held; and - b. where a bank account used to make a POLi deposit had been previously used to make a POLi deposit on a different betting account. - 314.
+During the Relevant Period, the POLi Report: - a. was reviewed by the Fraud Team and Payments Team, but not by the AML Team; - b. did not include a procedure to escalate a customer appearing on the report to the AML Team; - c. prior to December 2021, did not include or was not accompanied by written guidance for reviewing the report once it was generated; and - d. was not actioned if: - i. the customer identified on the report was a BDM Customer (and prior approval was given to use a third party POLi account); or - ii. the POLi account appeared to be in "the name of a spouse/partner and/or not suspicious". - 315.
+During the Relevant Period, the Multiple Card Report in Entain's "TMP" purported to identify recently opened betting accounts that had added multiple debit or credit cards. - 316.
+During the Relevant Period, the Multiple Card Report: - a. was not run automatically or as a matter of course; - b. if run (from a self-service portal), was to be reviewed by the Fraud Team and Payments Team, but not by the AML Team; and - c. did not include, or was not accompanied by, a procedure to escalate a customer appearing on the report to the AML Team. - 317.
+None of the reports at paragraphs 303 to 308 and 315 above identified debit or credit cards used on betting accounts facilitated through - a.
+Entain did not have adequate data or records to identify the source account for deposits through - b.
+Over the Relevant Period, Sector were Entain's fastest growing payment channels for deposits into betting accounts.

+- 1. In 2019, Entain recorded total deposits of \$2,887,447.74 through - 2.
+In 2020, Entain recorded total deposits of \$32,553,255.10 through - 3.
 In 2021, Entain recorded total deposits of \$112,088,617.69 through